GitHubWestie/Milestone-Project-One/README.md

 * Provide a means to sign up to be kept in the loop about club activity.
 Initially this will be via email.

-## **Scope - User Experience**
+## **User Experience - Scope**

 **As a first time user I want:**

-* To see if this club is for me - Where they ride, skill level required, equipment required
+* To see if this club is for me - Club ethos, where they ride, skill level required, equipment required

 * To know when the club rides